stall84/machine-learning-basics-notes/notes/stats_probabilistic_model.md

 - This is often called the _data generating distribution_

 - Unreasonable pairs occur rarely while more reasonable input-output pairs occur more often.

+#### Log-Normal Distribution

+- Tends to be more apparent than normal distribution as it's common to have a relationship like household income (x), number of households (y) where you have a small number of households that make a lot of money.. and a lot of households that make a little bit of money.